Schet-Varma/US-Debt-Tracker-Analysis/README.md

  <h3>2️⃣ Advanced Data Manipulation Techniques</h3>

 Several advanced Excel functions and tools were employed to process and analyze the data:
-	•	Pivot Tables:
+	•	Pivot Tables:<br>
-	•	Used to summarize and analyze large datasets quickly.
+			Used to summarize and analyze large datasets quickly.<br>
-	•	Created yearly summaries for the percentage increase in public debt, intragovernmental holdings, and total debt.
+			Created yearly summaries for the percentage increase in public debt, intragovernmental holdings, and total debt.<br>
-	•	Grouped data by months to calculate average monthly debts.
+			Grouped data by months to calculate average monthly debts.
-	•	Advanced Filtering:
+	•	Advanced Filtering:<br>
-	•	Applied custom filters to isolate key trends, such as year-end totals or specific monthly patterns.
+			Applied custom filters to isolate key trends, such as year-end totals or specific monthly patterns.<br>
-	•	Extracted records corresponding to significant spikes or anomalies for closer inspection.
+			Extracted records corresponding to significant spikes or anomalies for closer inspection.<br>
-	•	Conditional Formatting:
+	•	Conditional Formatting:<br>
-	•	Highlighted spikes in debt increase during specific months or years.
+			Highlighted spikes in debt increase during specific months or years.<br>
-	•	Color-coded year-over-year trends for easier visualization.
+			Color-coded year-over-year trends for easier visualization.<br>
-	•	Dynamic Ranges: Leveraged named ranges to automate chart updates when data changes.
+	•	Dynamic Ranges: <br>
+ 			Leveraged named ranges to automate chart updates when data changes.<br>

 ## 📊 Key Analysis & Findings